stong1108/CL_missedconn/README.md

 Attributes:
 + `starturl`: url of a Craigslist Missed Connections page used to initialize MissedConn object (e.g. "https://sfbay.craigslist.org/search/mis")
 + `city`: city of the Missed Connections object (e.g. "sfbay")
++ `record_dt`: datetime of when the post was scraped
-+ `df`: DataFrame that is populated while scraping.
-See example at bottom of README.
++ `df`: DataFrame that is populated in the scraping process

 Methods:
 + `get_df(update=False)`: Populates and returns self.df with Missed Connection post info.
+If update is True, the object will only scrape the city's Missed Connections up until the last recorded datetime stored in the PostgreSQL database.

 Example:
 ```